-IMPORTANT NOTES: There is no guarantee a student will be dropped for non-attendance.
+IMPORTANT NOTES: There is no guarantee a student will be dropped for non-attendance or non-payment.

-- It is a student’s responsibility to drop classes they do not attend and to verify the accuracy of his/her class schedule.
+- It is a student’s responsibility to drop classes they do not attend and to verify the accuracy of their class schedule.

-- Not all instructors drop a student who never attend a class, although they are encouraged to do so.
+- Not all instructors drop students who never attend a class, although they are encouraged to do so.